Table of Contents

-Effective video marketing can be a wonderful and adaptable tool to convey your message, build your brand, and convert leads into sales.
-However, a good video marketing strategy needs hard-backed data and benchmarks to guide it to success.
+Many people believe that video marketing statistics are not so relevant to their marketing efforts.
+But considering that video marketing can be a wonderful and adaptable tool to convey your message, build your brand, and convert leads into sales, you need a good video marketing strategy based on hard-backed data and benchmarks that can guide it to success.

-In this piece, we’ve gathered 31 vital video marketing statistics compiled by some of the best marketing agencies around to help you discover how to best integrate videos into your strategy.
+In this piece, here at Yum Yum Videos, we’ve gathered 31 vital video marketing statistics compiled by some of the best marketing agencies around to help you discover how to best integrate videos into your strategy.

 Don’t you think video is much more efficient?
 It’s exactly the convenience of video content that makes it invaluable.